Amed Rosario Player Props: Guardians vs. Astros

 Astros Pitching Rankings

-- The Astros pitching staff is fourth in the league with a collective 9.5 strikeouts per nine innings.
+- The pitching staff for the Astros has a collective 9.6 K/9, the first-best in the league.

-- The Astros have the first-ranked team ERA among all MLB pitching staffs (3.31).
+- The Astros' 3.30 team ERA ranks first among all league pitching staffs.

-- The Astros rank 13th in baseball in home runs given up (67 total, one per game).
+- Astros pitchers combine to allow the ninth-fewest home runs in baseball (67 total, one per game).

-- France makes the start for the Astros, his seventh of the season.
-He is 1-1 with a 3.44 ERA and 29 strikeouts in 34 2/3 innings pitched.
+- Bielak (3-2) gets the starting nod for the Astros in his seventh start of the season.
+He has a 3.35 ERA in 37 2/3 innings pitched, with 30 strikeouts.

-- In his last time out on Sunday, the right-hander tossed seven innings against the Los Angeles Angels, giving up one earned run while surrendering three hits.
+- In his most recent time out on Monday against the Toronto Blue Jays, the right-hander threw 6 2/3 innings, giving up three earned runs while surrendering 10 hits.

-- The 28-year-old has amassed an ERA of 3.44, with 7.7 strikeouts per nine innings, in six games this season.
-Opponents are batting .231 against him.
+- The 27-year-old has an ERA of 3.35, with 7.2 strikeouts per nine innings, in seven games this season.
+Opponents are batting .291 against him.

 © 2023 Data Skrive.
 All rights reserved.